 Drought and Wildfires

-By 2050, the American Southwest and Great Plains will experience a megadrought.
-The drought will last 50 years, according to scientists at Cornell University.
-It will be similar to droughts that occurred in the region during the 12th and 13th centuries.
-But it will be entirely man-made, a consequence of global warming.
+The megadrought is predicted to last 50 years, according to scientists at Cornell University.
+It will be similar to droughts that occurred in the region during the 12th and 13th centuries, but is theorized to be entirely man-made, a consequence of anthropogenic global warming.

-Solutions to Drought
+Solutions to Man-Made Droughts